Why We Sometimes Behave Against Our Values: 5 Surprising Reasons and How to Align Your Actions with Your Beliefs

 Real-Life Example

-Think about someone who values healthy eating but turns to comfort food after a stressful day.
-The immediate emotional relief outweighs their long-term commitment to health.
+Consider an example of someone who feels deeply about healthy eating but unwittingly indulges in some comfort food after a stressful day.
+The short-term emotional relief supersedes any long-term commitment to health.

 How to Manage Emotional Triggers